 Delivered in partnership with Birmingham Education Partnership (BEP) and Youth Sport Trust (YST), the Commonwealth Connections project formed part of the Birmingham 2022 Organising Committee’s Youth and Education programme, which aimed to use sport and art to create connections between young people on shared Commonwealth values.

 Participating schools from the West Midlands were represented across the following seven local authorities: Birmingham, Coventry, Dudley, Sandwell, Solihull, Walsall, Wolverhampton.
 And they were partnered with schools in ten Commonwealth countries: Ghana, India, Jamaica, Kenya, Nigeria, Pakistan, Sri Lanka, Trinidad and Tobago, Uganda, and Zambia.

-Schools in the programme and supported and mentored by five YST Athletes who competed in previous Commonwealth Games: Tom Davis (Judo), Steve Frew (Gymnastics), Liz Johnson (Swimming), Lesley Owusu (Athletics), Jenny Wallwork (Badminton).
+Schools in the programme were supported and mentored by five YST Athletes who competed in previous Commonwealth Games: Tom Davis (Judo), Steve Frew (Gymnastics), Liz Johnson (Swimming), Lesley Owusu (Athletics), Jenny Wallwork (Badminton).

-Your school can get involved with the Commonwealth Games 2022 Schools Resource, designed by the Youth Sport Trust in collaboration with The British Council.
+You can still access the Commonwealth Games 2022 Schools Resource, designed by the Youth Sport Trust in collaboration with The British Council.
 The activities are designed for schools, with or without a partner, to celebrate the Birmingham 2022 Commonwealth Games and the Commonwealth’s ongoing work to improve the lives of its citizens.